 .
 Therefore we must exercise our physical capacities well, live in a healthy way, etc. in order to flourish.

 We are also

 .
-Therefore we must use and develop our capacities for being creative in order to flourish.
+Therefore we must cultivate meaningful relationships and interact frequently with others in order to flourish.

 We are also

 .
-Therefore we must use and cultivate our ability to experience pleasure, especially "higher pleasures."
+Therefore we must use and cultivate our capacity to experience pleasures.

 Living well isn't a state... it is an

 , namely exercising our powers in an excellent way.